jhalliday/internprojects/README.md

 In this project you will identify and evaluate opportunities for replacing JNI with Panama across Red Hat's portfolio of open source projects, prototyping and benchmarking one or more solutions and reporting on issues found.

-Specialist skills: C programming, micro benchmarking, build systems.
+Specialist skills: C programming, micro-benchmarking, build systems.

 ### Low-code reactive applications